ramGit22/mern-data-fetch/README.md

 - Install the latest version of node.js(https://nodejs.org/en/).
 - Clone the repository.
 - Install dependencies using "npm install" in both client and server folders.
-- Include .env file provided separately upon request inside the "server" folder.
+- Include .env file(provided separately upon request) inside the "backend" folder.
 - Start the backend server using npm start.
 - Start the frontend using npm start.
 - The app will be available at http://localhost:3000/.